KarazhanSucks/subsyncerr/README.md

 subsync (sc0ty) + subcleaner (KBlixt)
 <br />

+Will soon get to write a proper README-file, complete all steps required to get this awesome lifesaving script up and running.

 Written with the help of Claude 3.5-Sonnet, the best coding AI in the world at the time.

 # Environment Variables